RTFParallella/RTFParallella.doc/RTFP_tasks.rst

 .. code-block:: CPP

-   	xTaskCreate(generalizedRTOSTak	,
-   				"TASK_IDENTIFIER"	,
-   				configMINIMAL_STACK_SIZE,
-   				AmaltheaTask &task	,
+   	void createRTOSTask(AmaltheaTask* task,
    		int priority,
-   				xTaskHandle handle);

-arguments

-*	generallizedRTOSTask	: This is the RTOS task structure used to handle the start (and end) of each job of the task.
-This task can be configured in two ways to allow either implicit or LET (Logical Execution Time) communication semantics.

-*	TASK_IDENTIFIER			: This string is normally used for tracing purposes in FreeRTOS, currently it is not being used by RTFP.

-*	configMINIMAL_STACK_SIZE:
+   		int argCount,
+   		...);

+Arguments:

+*	task			:	pointer to the AmaltheaTask struct
+*	priority		:	priority of the task (according to RMS, lowesrt perio has highest priority)
+*	argCount		:	number of different types of labels used by this task
+*	label_type_size :	size (in bits) of label type.
+*	label_type_count:	number of labels associated with that type.